jadnehme/viam-simple-module/README.md

 ### Configuration

 simple-module simply relies on existing modules to use camera vision and to categories the images.
 To use this module, one needs to:
-- follow the instructions to [add a camera from the Viam Registry]([https://docs.viam.com/operate/reference/components/camera/webcam/#:~:text=Navigate%20to%20the%20CONFIGURE%20tab,your%20camera%20and%20click%20Create.](https://docs.viam.com/operate/reference/components/camera/webcam/)
+- follow the instructions to do [add a camera from the Viam Registry](https://docs.viam.com/operate/reference/components/camera/webcam)
 - follow the instrution to add a vision service from the Viam Registry.
 An example of tutorial can be found in the configure your services section of the [detection tutorial](https://docs.viam.com/tutorials/projects/send-security-photo/)
 -  Install simple-module from the [registry](https://app.viam.com/registry)
 - Add the vision service sersor you installed as a dependency